UniTime/unitime-doc/edit-event-date-mappings.md

 ## Screen Description

 The Edit Event Date Mappings page can be used to create, modify, or delete existing date mappings using a single page.
 Event date mappings are used to map class dates to event dates whenever there is a need to follow a different day schedule on a particular day.
-See [Event Date Mappings](event-date-mappings) for more details.
+See [Event Date Mappings](event-date-mappings) for more detail.

 ![Edit Event Date Mappings](images/edit-event-date-mappings-1.png){:class='screenshot'}